aws-samples/aws-greengrass-mini-fulfillment/docs/CONSTR.md

 1) push green button

 ## The Arm
+The quickest way to assemble the various parts to form a complete robot arm is to assemble them in four separate sections and combine them at the intersection points.
 The arm's four main parts are in this image:
 ![4 main parts](img/doc_images/labeled_image.jpg?raw=true)

 ### The Shoulder